On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 monies, mutual cooperation based on reciprocity, and social norms.
 ABM

-researchers seek causal explanations grounded in the repeated interactions of
+researchers seek possible explanations grounded in the repeated interactions of

 agents operating in specified environments.
 In particular, they ask whether